Ready-Hacker-One/subfl0w/README.md

 ## Your tool not good!

-yes it's, Feel free to:
+Yes, you're probably correct.
+Feel free to:

 * Not use it.
 * Show me how to make it better.